-Mental Health Services offers personal counseling to provide a confidential, safe place where you can work on your concerns and we can help you deal with whatever’s getting in the way of living your life in the most fulfilling way.
+Mental Health Services offer personal counseling to provide a confidential, safe place where you can focus on your concerns and we can help you deal with whatever’s getting in the way of living your life in the most fulfilling way.

 Some people mistakenly assume there must be something “wrong” with them in order to seek counseling.
 Talking with a personal counselor does not mean that you have serious psychological problems – it just means that you would like to talk to someone (besides your friend, partner, or parents) about what’s going on in your life.

 Students bring a broad range of issues they would like to work on, including:

 - Relationship conflicts (with partner, parents, instructor, boss, or roommates)